Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

     ```bash
     cd /var/deepstream
     mkdir custom_streams
+    sudo chmod -R 777 /var/deepstream
     cd ./custom_streams
     ```

     - Download the video files

     ```bash
-    wget -O streams.tar.gz --no-check-certificate "https://onedrive.live.com/download?cid=0C0A4A69A0CDCB4C&resid=C0A4A69A0CDCB4C%21585942&authkey=AK97kEm8xWwybjo"
+    wget -O cars-streams.tar.gz --no-check-certificate "https://onedrive.live.com/download?cid=0C0A4A69A0CDCB4C&resid=0C0A4A69A0CDCB4C%21588371&authkey=AAavgrxG95v9gu0"
     ```

     - Un-compress the video files

     ```bash
-    tar -xzvf streams.tar.gz
+    tar -xzvf cars-streams.tar.gz
     ```

     - Mount these video streams by adding the following binding via the `HostConfig` node of Deepstream's  createOptions:

     ```json
     "Binds": [
-            "/var/deepstream/custom_configs:/root/deepstream_sdk_v4.0.1_jetson/sources/apps/sample_apps/deepstream-test5/custom_configs/",
-            "/var/deepstream/custom_streams/sampleStreams:/root/deepstream_sdk_v4.0.1_jetson/sources/apps/sample_apps/deepstream-test5/custom_streams/",
-            "/tmp/.X11-unix/:/tmp/.X11-unix"
+            "/var/deepstream/custom_configs/:/root/deepstream_sdk_v4.0.2_jetson/sources/apps/sample_apps/deepstream-test5/custom_configs/",
+            "/var/deepstream/custom_streams/:/root/deepstream_sdk_v4.0.2_jetson/sources/apps/sample_apps/deepstream-test5/custom_streams/"
             ]
     ```

-3. Verify that your are still using your updated configuration file and still provide Deepstream access to your X11 server per section 2 instructions.
+3. Verify that your are still using your updated configuration file and still expose Deepstream's RTSP port (8554).
 You can double check your settings by comparing your deployment file to the one in this repo.
 4. To speed up IoT Edge message throughput, configure the edgeHub to use an in-memory store.
-In your deployment manifest, set the `usePersistentStorage` environment variable to `false` in edgeHub configuration (next to its `settings` node):
+In your deployment manifest, set the `usePersistentStorage` environment variable to `false` in edgeHub configuration (next to its `settings` node) and disable unused protocol heads (DeepStream uses MQTT to communicate with the EdgeHub):

     ```json
     "edgeHub": {
                     "env": {
                       "usePersistentStorage": {
                         "value": "false"
+                      },
+                      "amqpSettings__enabled": {
+                        "value": false
+                      },
+                      "httpSettings__enabled": {
+                        "value": false
                       }
                     }
     ```